Snoozy/marble-ios/README.md

 Find way to do multiple image Posts.

-$$ Rename Groups to Boards.
+-- Rename Groups to Boards.
+(Test)

-$$$ Allow User to take a profile picture via the camera.
+-- Allow User to take a profile picture via the camera.
+(Test)

 -- ^ Make new view to edit settings (Test)